This post may contain affiliate links, which help keep this content free. (Full disclosure)

 I’m a huge fan of easy low carb Greek recipes, in general.
 Along with Mexican, Italian and French, it’s one of my favorite cuisines!
 Many of the traditional recipes are higher in carbs, but I like to transform them into healthy gluten-free recipes, like spinach stuffed mushrooms and Greek spinach pie.

 Fortunately, Mediterranean salad recipes don’t need many changes.
 They are naturally low carb!
 Most people probably know how to make a Mediterranean Greek chopped salad.
 With tomatoes, cucumbers, red onions, and feta cheese, it’s a classic that everyone loves.
 I make it all the time.
 Usually, I toss it with the same lemon garlic vinaigrette from this baby kale salad.
 That one is your more typical Mediterranean salad dressing recipe.
+This meal prep mason jar Greek salad is delicious too!

 This time, I added some extra seasonal additions to my Mediterranean salad.
 Artichoke hearts and sun-dried tomato vinaigrette!
 The salad is just as quick and easy as the one you’re used to, but the flavors are even better.
 The tangy artichoke hearts and naturally sweet sun-dried tomato dressing are truly amazing!